Missouri Man Who Found A Mummified Baby In His Mom’s Freezer Still Waiting For Answers

 — KMOV (@KMOV) July 30, 2019

 He says that his mother had always lived “a secretive life,” something that’s bothered him for decades.
 He says that his mom grew up in St. Louis and attended a local Catholic high school.
-She worked odd jobs here & there before Adam came along, when she quit working to take care of him.
+She worked odd jobs here and there before Adam came along, when she quit working to take care of him.
 How she supported herself and her son is not clear, as of this writing.

 Now that she’s gone, his mother’s secrets are slowly starting to unravel.
 With the help of a living sister in the St. Louis region, as well as other family members here and there, he’s learning that he may possibly have more siblings or half-siblings that he didn’t know about.
-And as for the baby, he’s convinced that she is his sister or half-sister.
+As for the baby, he’s convinced that she is his sister or half-sister.

 Meanwhile, Smith’s biggest concern, apart from the identity of the mummified baby who may or may not be his sibling, has been finding a home for his deceased mother’s cats.
 Fortunately, a Good Samaritan has stepped up to foster the animals.